RQISL/portfolio-project-2-robert-quinlan/README.md

 ## Credits

 I was nervous to do projects because I had experienced how difficult through javascript where I studied for Multimedia BA degree.
 I started project 2, I found it was extremely difficult all over again.
-My concept was before start developing the site and turn out I was not able to full completed.
+My concept was before start developing the site and turn out I was not able to full completed which are get result, age group and time up game.
 I had spend to learning other resource a lot of time.
 I tried to understand the javascript but I was disppointed because I could not understand what they have explaining.
-Cause it was not my first english language.
+Cause it was not my first English language.

-My mentor had good feedback and helps to my process improvement on site project.
+My mentor had good feedback and helps with my process improvement on site project.

 ## Resouce & tutorial
-* ### I learned as many resources as possible I could.
+* ### I learned as many resources as possible I could learn.

 1) [Ridpidapi video for API to get images of the poster](https://www.youtube.com/watch?v=ytNyibPQFhw)
 1) [Pick one of the images how to use](https://makersaid.com/array-of-images-in-javascript/)